 While I’ve used other DAWs like ProTools and Logic in the past, I always find myself coming back to Cakewalk.
 That’s not to say those are bad programs.
 Far from it!

-But I’ve been using Cakewalk for about eight years now.
+But I’ve been using Cakewalk for nearly 10 years at this point in time.
 It’s been my DAW of choice for many reasons.
 Not only do I consider it to be the best free DAW for Windows, but I truly think of it as one of the best DAWs on the market today.

-Here are just a few reasons you should consider using Cakewalk by Bandlab in 2022:
+Here are just a few reasons you should consider using Cakewalk by Bandlab:

-Cakewalk has been around for over 30 years at this point.
+Cakewalk has been around for over 30 years in some form or another.
 In that time, it’s developed into one of the most powerful pieces of audio software available.

 Cakewalk has been used by Grammy-winning composers and producers, audio engineers, and millions of other musicians in all sorts of applications.

-Prior to 2018, Cakewalk was a premium paid software that cost up to $500.
-But since being acquired by Bandlab, it’s been made free.
+Prior to 2018, Cakewalk was known as Sonar, a premium DAW that cost up to $500.
+After being acquired by Bandlab, it’s been made completely free.

 If there’s one thing a DAW should do well, it’s to record and edit audio.
 And Cakewalk is no slouch.